luxlike/udacity_SDC_AdvancedLaneLines/writeup.md

 #### 4. Identified lane-line pixels and fit their positions with a polynomial

-To identify lane-line, I use `histogram` of binary_image to get left_x,right_x mid_point, then apply sliding window method to extract left and right line pixel positions.
+To identify lane-line, I use `histogram` of binary_image to get left_x,right_x, mid_point, then apply sliding window method to extract left and right line pixel positions.
 With `np.polyfit()` fit a second order polynomial of lane pixels Then, I can get line pixel positions with `fit_poly()` method like this: